Agumbe: Fauna

 Agumbe's many insect species include the Atlas moth, Cyclotoma alleni (a beetle discovered in Agumbe), Selenops agumbensis, a spider and Drosophila agumbensis a small fly species.
 Cremnoconchus agumbensis is a local small fresh water snail.

-Temples

-The Agumbe Venugopalakrishna Hindu temple is an old structure known for beautiful architecture and peacefulness.
-The temple deity is Sri Venugopala Krishna.
-An annual fair is conducted each year in February during Ratha Saptami in honour of the deity.

-Another local temple is the Sringeri Sharadamba temple.

 Malgudi Days

 Malgudi Days (1985) is a television serial directed by Shankar Nag.
 It was based on novels written by R. K. Narayan.
 Many episodes were filmed in Agumbe.
 In 2004, a new set of episodes of Malgudi Days was filmed at Agumbe by Kavitha Lankesh (director).